Cinnamon and Kale

 If you don't have this exact combination of ground cinnamon, ginger and allspice, use what you'd prefer.
 Ground mixed spice would work perfectly well.
 Or use some grated fresh ginger and a cinnamon stick.

-Making healthy cranberry sauce
+How to make healthy cranberry sauce

-This easy cranberry sauce recipe takes just minutes to make.
-You just pop everything in a pan and simmer for 5 minutes, and it’s done.
-It’ll store well in the fridge for around a week.
+This homemade low-sugar cranberry sauce can be stored in the fridge for about a week.
 So you can make it ahead of time and know that it is ready for the big day.
-Homemade cranberry sauce also freezes very well.
+It also freezes very well.

 Traditionally cranberry sauce is served cold, but it is also very nice served warm.